intel/QATzip/README.md

 refer Programmer's Guide manual.

-The process section name(in configuration file) is the key change for QATzip. there are two way to change:
+The process section name(in configuration file) is the key change for QATzip.
+There are two way to change:
-* QAT Driver default conf file does not contain a [SHIM] section which the Intel&reg; QATzip requires by default. you can follow below step to replace them.
+* QAT Driver default conf file does not contain a [SHIM] section which the Intel&reg; QATzip requires by default.
+You can follow below step to replace them.
 * The default section name in the QATzip can be modified if required by setting the environment variable "QAT_SECTION_NAME".

-To update the configuration file, copy the configure file(s) from directory of `$QZ_ROOT/config_file/$YOUR_PLATFORM/$CONFIG_TYPE/*.conf` to directory of `/etc`
+To update the configuration file, copy the configure file(s) from the directory of `$QZ_ROOT/config_file/$YOUR_PLATFORM/$CONFIG_TYPE/*.conf` to the directory of `/etc`

 `YOUR_PLATFORM`: the QAT hardware platform, c6xx for Intel&reg; C62X Series
 Chipset, dh895xcc for Intel&reg; Communications Chipset 8925 to 8955 Series